NHOrus/srwq-compilation/episode-17.md

 "Subo...
 Lat, I never knew..."

 "Didn't I just say that?
 How could you, the dregs, the envelope they scribbled their random thoughts onto... how could you understand a fake life when you had no life at all?"
-Anonymous Mon 15 Feb 2010 02:25:38 No.4531494 Report
->>4531461
-Wierd awkward sympathy hug time?
-GUNDAMU !0smG1gQz9c Mon 15 Feb 2010 02:26:38 No.4531497 Report
-Quoted By: >>4531663
->>4531461
-The best response to that I can think of would be as follows.

-"...Wanna go blow it up?"

-And then Latooni and Katina go batshit on The School and destroy the entire complex, leaving nothing but ashes and rubble in their wake.

-Relationship with Latooni goes up, and we capture some School mechs in the process if we leave a hangar or two standing.
-Everybody's happy.
-Couch Mon 15 Feb 2010 02:26:38 No.4531499 Report
->>4531461
-Excellent!
-We've broken Sniper Loli's cool!
-Now stop her from talking further by hugging her.
-Not in a psycho way, an apologetic way.
-Mix in dere babblings to the tune of "I'm sorry...I'm so sorry, I didn't know...forgive me."
-Haken Browning !zHe7DH816A Mon 15 Feb 2010 02:27:38 No.4531501 Report
->>4531461
-She wants RISK, you say?

-Maybe I'll have to juggle my project timetable after all...

-In the meantime, commence comforting actions.
-Do what must be done to make us D'awwwwwww.
-Anonymous Mon 15 Feb 2010 02:29:38 No.4531510 Report
->>4531461
-Hug Latooni (yay for awkwardness).

-Then volunteer to go off with her and blow up everything to do with the School.
-Anonymous Mon 15 Feb 2010 02:40:38 No.4531557 Report
-Quoted By: >>4531578 >>4531667 >>4531751
->>4531461
-Well, at least that's a change.

-Meekly say "You are right, I didn't have a life back then.
-But now after joining the Shadow Mirrors I try to live impulsively and live my new life at its fullest.
-And I know that my impulsiveness makes me say and do stupid things, and I might say something stupid later on, but I want you to know that I really think of you as a friend.
-And I really want you to think of me as someone that you can depend on Lat."

-There, if even this doesn't make her feel something, then lets just get out of there and go see Shu.
-Anonymous Mon 15 Feb 2010 02:43:38 No.4531578 Report
->>4531557
-Say this and then procced with hugs.
-Anonymous Mon 15 Feb 2010 03:00:38 No.4531663 Report
->>4531497
-THIS.
-Jerid Messa !!AbDOcayw4O/ Mon 15 Feb 2010 03:01:38 No.4531667 Report
->>4531557

-Something along those lines.
-Anonymous Mon 15 Feb 2010 03:17:38 No.4531751 Report
->>4531557
-OK chumps, let's do this.

-LEEEEEROOOOOOY....JENKINS!
-Sciencegar Sciencebolt Mon 15 Feb 2010 03:32:38 No.4531820 Report
-Quoted By: >>4531880 >>4531920 >>4531929
 The hug takes the bitter girl totally by surprise, and she stands stock-still, unsure whether to squirm away, or return it.

 "Y-you're right, Subota, I didn't have a life back then.
 But now, now that I'm away from that place, I've been trying to live my new life at its fullest, without anyone telling me what to do.
-And I know I end up saying and doing stupid things, but I don't want any of you to think...that that makes me less willing to be your friend.
+And I know I end up saying and doing stupid things, but I don't want any of you to think... that that makes me less willing to be your friend.
 When worst comes to worst, you can depend on me, Latooni."

 "...When did this become about you?
-You...you random...spaz..."
+You... you random... spaz..."

 "Latooni, what do I have to do...??"